hackclub/nestm-site/README.md

 Thanks to our supporters, Hack Club, Stickermule, Github, Notion, Repl, and Figma.

 Special thanks to Sam Poder and Khushraj Rathod for helping me make the site!

+Additionally, thanks to Kerin Pithawala for spotting an issue with the Vercel Dynamic Logo, which may not load on some devices, and also for fixing it.